SteveALee/fullmeasure-blog/source/_posts/mixed-signals-with-svelte5.md

 It seems the Svelte Signals are rolled in a particular Svelty way, using JavaScript Proxy objects for the observables and getters and setters to pass changes in and out of effect functions, class instances and POJOs.
 But I've not looked too close into the details (yet}.
 I'm happy to have a usable conceptual model that lets me perform reliable work.
 And anyway, stores are still available if their reactive architectural model seems preferable.

-The $state rune creates a Signal observable either for simple javascript types (numbers or strings) which can only be reassigned, or deep reactivity to mutations of compound types (object and array).
+The $state and $prop runes create a Signal observable either for simple javascript types (numbers or strings) which can only be reassigned, or deep reactivity to mutations of compound types (object and array).
 Other types like Set and Map are not handled but Svelte does provides reactive versions of these.
 This seems like a reasonable design decision.

 In addition, $derived runes are a sort of pure (in a functional sense) effect, more like Stream functional operators.
 They let a value be generated from others as they change, and with strictly no side effects.